ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 In practice, it means that, for each IP address, `dnscheck` performs the following operations:

-1. establish a TCP connection to the given IP address and port (for the above `https://8.8.8.8/dns-query` example, that would be `8.8.8.8` on port `443`);
+1. Establish a TCP connection to the given IP address and port (for the above `https://8.8.8.8/dns-query` example, that would be `8.8.8.8` on port `443`);

-2. create a TLS channel over the TCP connection (DNS-over-TLS uses TLS and DNS-over-HTTPS also uses TLS because HTTPS is HTTP over TLS);
+2. Create a TLS channel over the TCP connection (DNS-over-TLS uses TLS and DNS-over-HTTPS also uses TLS because HTTPS is HTTP over TLS);

-3. create a DNS query for `example.com` and send the query using the rules defined by the specific protocol (DNS-over-TLS uses a straightforward algorithm for sending DNS messages while DNS-over-HTTPS encapsulates messages inside HTTP messages, so it is a bit more complex);
+3. Create a DNS query for `example.com` and send the query using the rules defined by the specific protocol (DNS-over-TLS uses a straightforward algorithm for sending DNS messages while DNS-over-HTTPS encapsulates messages inside HTTP messages, so it is a bit more complex);

-4. receive from the server the corresponding DNS response.
+4. Receive from the server the corresponding DNS response.

 We say the experiment is successful (for a given IP address and port) if we complete all these steps.
 If the first step fails, we